rinkug/ideas-rinku-personal/what-is-psip.md

 # Are there other articles to read on PSIP?
 The [PSIP repository](https://github.com/bssw-psip/practice-guides/blob/master/README.md) is an excellent place to start the PSIP journey.
-In addition, the following resources may be beneficial in providing more information on PSIPs.
+In addition, the following resources may be beneficial in providing more information on PSIPs on this site.

 - [Planning for Better Software: PSIP Tools](https://bssw.io/items/planning-for-better-software-psip-tools)
 - [A Lightweight Software Process Improvement using Productivity and Sustainability Improvement Planning (PSIP)](https://bssw.io/items/a-lightweight-software-process-improvement-using-productivity-and-sustainability-improvement-planning-psip)